 The advantage is you don't need to set up gpg keys.
 The disadvantage is that this is insecure unless you trust every clone of the git repository with access to the encrypted data stored in the special remote.

 By default gpg is used for shared encryption, but it is also possible to use other programs that implement the Stateless OpenPGP command line interface.
-For example, to use Sequoia PGP's sqop command, configured to be backwards compatable with gpg:
+For example, to use Sequoia PGP's sqop command, configured to be backwards compatible with gpg:

 git config annex.shared-sop-command sqop